owncloud/ocis/extensions/storage/storages.md

 ## Data Providers

-Clients using the CS3 API use an [InitiateFileDownload](https://cs3org.github.io/cs3apis/#cs3.storage.provider.v1beta1.InitiateFileDownloadRequest) and ]InitiateUpload](https://cs3org.github.io/cs3apis/#cs3.storage.provider.v1beta1.InitiateFileUploadRequest) request at the [reva gateway](https://cs3org.github.io/cs3apis/#cs3.gateway.v1beta1.GatewayAPI) to obtain a URL endpoint that can be used to either GET the file content or upload content using the resumable [tus.io](https://tus.io) protocol.
+Clients using the CS3 API use an [InitiateFileDownload](https://cs3org.github.io/cs3apis/#cs3.storage.provider.v1beta1.InitiateFileDownloadRequest) and ]InitiateUpload](https://cs3org.github.io/cs3apis/#cs3.storage.provider.v1beta1.InitiateFileUploadRequest) request at the [storage gateway](https://cs3org.github.io/cs3apis/#cs3.gateway.v1beta1.GatewayAPI) to obtain a URL endpoint that can be used to either GET the file content or upload content using the resumable [tus.io](https://tus.io) protocol.

 The *data provider* uses the same *storage driver* as the *storage provider* but can be scaled independently.